UST-MICO/docs/setup/aks.md

 az aks get-credentials --resource-group $RESOURCE_GROUP --name $CLUSTER_NAME --admin
 ```

-If a different object with the same name already exists in your cluster configuration, use `--overwrite-existing` to override it.

 If you use `kubectl` to connect to multiple clusters, it's useful to use multiple contexts.
 To switch to the automatically created context of the MICO cluster, use
 ```bash